 An Intermediary Organization (IO) works to create high-quality service, learning, and/or immersion experiences for groups.
 Often, IOs will charge an overhead fee to plan or provide housing, meals, transportation, workshops, project coordination, cultural events, local tours, etc. IOs may recruit volunteers as part of programming and often can help provide connections to local entities and community organizations.
 Some intermediary organizations work in multiple locations and may have an office outside of the area(s) in which they work.

-If your organization’s primary function is coordinating volunteer experiences, charges set fees to volunteers for project coordination and logistical support, and/or has a headquarters located outside the areas of direct service, we ask that you register as an Intermediary Organization.
+If your organization is able to support schools in developing an entire volunteer experience and/or charges set fees to volunteers for project coordination and logistical support, we ask that you register as an Intermediary Organization.
 Our staff will contact you to finalize your profile and to discuss the advertising fee.

 Register now for IO Membership

 - Tailored profile in the Break Away SiteBank (learn more below) and ability to modify your profile at any time - including the opportunity to detail program offerings, highlight schools you've worked with in the past, and specify amenities you offer, etc.

 - Promotional materials available on Break Away's website specifically highlighting your organization’s work.

 - Access to our National Conference Call series dedicated to community organizations working with alternative break programs (offered semi-annually - past recordings also available).

 - Individual phone and email consultation and support with Break Away staff regarding your programming.

 - Ability to share promotional materials with students and staff at our national conferences (representing over 100 institutions and over 250 individuals).

 - Ability to promote internships, jobs, and other opportunities on the Forums section of our website (viewable to our 225+ Chapter schools).